+44 (0)131 451 3376

-Delivered at our Orkney Campus, this MSc is designed as a multidisciplinary transition programme relevant to students from a wide variety of backgrounds.
+This MSc is designed as a multidisciplinary transition programme relevant to students from a wide variety of backgrounds and is delivered at our Orkney Campus.
 The taught part of the programme addresses the technical, environmental and economic drivers that are shaping the marine renewable energy industry.
 An individual research project then allows students to specialise in a topic of their choice.

 The programme team has strong links with stakeholders in marine renewables and has unique experience and expertise gained at the geographical heart of marine renewables in the UK.
 A strong emphasis is placed on project work that simulates real working situations.

 This course can be studied full-time or part-time on campus in Orkney.
 Alternatively, you can study via Online Learning, ideal for those in employment or with other commitments, providing flexible study options that fit around work or family.

 Visit our Graduate Profiles page to learn what some of our graduates said about their experiences studying a MSc in Marine Renewable Energy at Heriot-Watt University.